phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (pairs xs)
 ```
-Gets the pairs of an associative data structure
+Gets the pairs of an associative data structure.

 ## `partial`